mong/shinyproxy/README.md

 Configuration of _shinyproxy_ is defined in the _application.yml_-file.
 Re-configuration will in most likely occur as a result of new shiny application being added (or old ones removed).
 For details please see [the ShinyProxy docs](https://www.shinyproxy.io/configuration/).

 ## Build
 Our _shinyproxy_ will itself run as a docker container.
-To build the corresponding image move into the directory holding the _Dockerfile_ and run
+To build the corresponding image move into the directory _[project]_ holding the _Dockerfile_ and run
 ```
-docker build -t hnskde/shinyproxy:latest .
+docker build -t hnskde/shinyproxy-[project]:latest .
 ```
 Then, push this image to the registry:
 ```
-docker push hnskde/shinyproxy:latest
+docker push hnskde/shinyproxy-[project]:latest
 ```
 ## Install
 All steps are performed from the command line at each server instance (node) that will be running _shinyproxy_.